 - Contact your department Chair and administrative support staff for department-specific guidance beyond all the resources included on this page.
 In addition, some advice:

 - FAQ – Prepared by Dr. Ilona McGuiness, Dean of First-Year Students and Academic Advising

-- Preparing for your courses – Tips and Advice the perspective of a new affiliate faculty member, adapted and revised from advice by Ms. Lynne Elkes, affiliate faculty in Economics.
+- Preparing for your courses – Tips and advice from the perspective of a new affiliate faculty member, adapted and revised from advice by Ms. Lynne Elkes, affiliate faculty in Economics.

 New Tenure-Track Faculty